Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week7/README.md

 ## What will I learn?

-We will cover some basic knowledges about differences between CI/CD and Continuous Delivery concepts.
+We will cover some basic knowledge about differences between CI/CD and Continuous Delivery concepts.
-We are going to use GoCD as our Continous Delivery tool.
+We are going to use GoCD as our Continuous Delivery tool.

-- Understand what's the difference between CI/CD and Continous Delivery?
+- Understand what's the difference between CI/CD and Continuous Delivery?
 - What and how I can create a pipeline?
 - Understand how we can create GoCD pipeline through UI and yaml?
 - What is a Value Stream Map?